-Curtis brings more than 32 years of experience in business, communications, project and construction management, administrative management and governmental affairs.
-He joined the Rasmuson Foundation board in 2019 and also serves on the advisory board for the University of Alaska Anchorage Rasmuson Chair of Economics.
+Curtis McQueen brings more than 32 years of experience in business, communications, project and construction management, administrative management and governmental affairs.
+He joined the Rasmuson Foundation board in 2019 and is chairman of the advisory board for the University of Alaska Anchorage Rasmuson Chair of Economics.
 He previously served on a number of other nonprofit and corporate boards including Great Land Trust, Anchorage Chamber of Commerce and the Alaska Native Village Corporation Association.
 From 2013 to 2019, Curtis served as honorary commander for Joint Base Elmendorf Richardson, the Anchorage-based forward command for the U.S. Air Force and the U.S. Army.

 McQueen and his wife, Joan, have two grown children.